Azkaban-Development/MargotLandingPage/_pages/privacypolicy.md

 ## 3. Data Sharing

-We do not sell or rent your personal data to third parties.
+Our app uses external services to provide advanced features such as image analysis.
+Specifically, we may transmit user-uploaded images to a third-party AI service for processing.
+These images are handled securely and are only used for the intended purpose of providing analysis or improving functionality within the app.
+We do not sell or share this data with any other third parties.
+The third party’s handling of this data is governed by their respective privacy policy.

 ## 4. Data Security